Project scope

 Compiling a pilot corpus of student academic texts

 We developed a new pilot corpus of student writing, KOŠ, which includes written texts by students from the Faculty of Public Administration and the Faculty of Education at the University of Ljubljana.
-The corpus contains 293 texts (297,422 words of student writing and 1,091 words of teacher commentary).
+The corpus contains 426 texts (542,066 tokens).
 The texts were collected following the Šolar corpus preparation methodology, which involves recording all relevant metadata, including teacher-provided language corrections, ensuring legal compliance for open access, and formatting the data in a compatible format.

 Text collection agreement for students: digital signature / manual signature.